Disclaimer : Katekyo Hitman Reborn! belongs to Akira Amano.

 Arseniy gave a slow nod as he totaled up their guesswork, finally giving Sonya a rare look of approval.
 "You may get a jeweled moon tattoo over your cat, to show you've successfully pulled off a jewelry heist at night.
 You could even get a grey dove, or even a pink rose, to show you did it without raising suspicion over your innocence."

-"Even if I don't intended to be a jewel thief?"
+"Even if I don't intend to be a jewel thief?"
 She quietly questioned tiredly, rubbing at her eyes with her left hand.
 "It's interesting, but something I'm probably not going to do again in a fast hurry."

 He gave a dismissive shrug of a shoulder, picking through the heap of precious metal and stones to sort out the intricately designed pieces they would have to either sit on or sell fast.
 "You have time to waste, the proceeds of this will cover your dues for a few years if you want."